Lanoia/Catpocalypse/README.md

 - You are positioned behind a defensive wall
 - Enemies approach from the left side of the screen
+- Enemies cannot pass through the wall - they get stuck and attack it
 - The wall has 100 health points
 - Each enemy attack reduces the wall's health by 10 points
-- If the wall is destroyed or you are killed, the game ends
+- The game ends when the wall is destroyed
 - Survive as many waves as possible to achieve a high score

 ## Requirements